How It Works

 Content

-Building on foundations laid out in Integrated Math I,, students will extend their understanding of functions to encompass function arithmetic, composition, periodicity, even and odd functions, and invertible functions.
-They will be carefully guided through the process of performing graph transformations of functions and will learn to compute inverse functions seamlessly.
+Building on foundations laid out in Integrated Math I (Honors), students will extend their understanding of functions to encompass function arithmetic, composition, periodicity, even and odd functions, and invertible functions.
+They will carefully investigate the process of performing multi-step graph transformations and learn how to compute inverse functions.

-As the course progresses, students will enrich their knowledge of exponential functions.
+This course will deeply enrich students' knowledge of exponential functions.
 This includes a deep dive into logarithms, examining their graphs and properties.
 Students will learn to solve both exponential and logarithmic equations and further develop their aptitude for modeling scenarios with exponential functions, such as calculating compound interest.

-This course aims to broaden students'knowledge to include crucial geometric concepts such as similarity, fundamental circle theorems, conic sections, and solid geometry.
-Concurrently, students will lay a robust foundation in trigonometry, delving into the unit circle and its pivotal role in extending trigonometric ratios and graphing trigonometric functions.
+This course aims to broaden students' knowledge of geometry to include crucial concepts such as similarity, fundamental circle theorems, conic sections, and solid geometry.
+Students will lay a robust foundation in trigonometry, delving into the unit circle and its pivotal role in extending trigonometric ratios and graphing trigonometric functions.

-Finally, students lay solid foundations in probability and combinatorics and build on previous understandings of correlation and regression, further solidifying their skills in these areas.
+Finally, students lay solid foundations in probability and combinatorics and build on previous understandings of correlation and regression, further solidifying their knowledge and skills.

 Upon successful completion of this course, students will have mastered the following: